avani81/TestAutomation/README.md

 2. From command line run - nosetests -v tests/ui/test_product_cart_flows.py

 ### Limitation and more improvements
 - API tests for more complex flows can be added which include more than one objects like Movies , Authentication , TvShows etc
 - base_ui_test.py can be improvise to running test on headless browser example phantomjs.
 - more logging can be added with printStep(), printDebug(), printError().
 - more exception handling can be added.
 - more test coverage can be added.
 Included some in test defination in files for future implemenations
+- UI test locators are hardcoded ( can be updated with better css selectors)
+- UI test locators can be part of page object files